Ankit-Aggarwal1616/Data-Analysis-Portfolio/Netflix_SQL.md

 Output:
 ![image](https://github.com/Ankit-Aggarwal1616/Data-Portfolio/assets/161187358/1c18dc94-d58a-45a2-ab84-669b71d4aeba)

-5. What is the average IMDb rating for TV shows based on their duration: under 20 minutes, between 20 and 40 minutes, and over 40 minutes?
+5. What is the average IMDb rating for TV shows based on their episode length: under 20 minutes, between 20 and 40 minutes, and over 40 minutes?
 ```sql
 SELECT
     ROUND(AVG(CASE WHEN runtime < 25 THEN imdb_score END), 2) AS avg_imdb_score_under_25_minutes,